scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

   `gperftools <http://code.google.com/p/gperftools/?redir=1>`_ from Python with `yep <http://pypi.python.org/pypi/yep>`_.

-* If you would like to track performace of your code across time, i.e. as you make new commits to your repository, you could try:
+* If you would like to track performance of your code across time, i.e. as you make new commits to your repository, you could try:
   `vbench <https://github.com/pydata/vbench>`_